ten-protocol/ten-whitepaper/appendix.md

 **ZK-rollups**
 Zero knowledge rollups generate cryptographic proofs that can be used to prove the validity of transactions.

+**Patricia Tree Root**
+A Patricia Tree (or Trie), is a data structure used in the Ethereum model to represent the receipt trie, the world state trie, the account storage trie, and the transaction trie.
+Only the root node of the trie is stored in the ethereum block, and it represents a single cryptographic proof for the entire state.

 ## Data Model
 This diagram shows the data structure for the Management contract and aggregator:
 ![management-contract](./images/management-contract.png)